and-vu/and-vu.github.io/andrea-vu-portfolio/src/content/experiences/cnc-apprentice.md

 order: 5
 ---

-In addition to my role as a Prototyping Instructor, I supported the metal shop's CNC operations by programming, setting up, and maintaining milling equipment to assist students in translating their designs into precision-machined parts.
-In conjunction with the other Metal CNC apprentices and the Metal CNC Master, we upheld rigorous safety and quality standards while fostering hands-on fabrication learning for a wide variety of academic, research, and personal projects.
+Supported the metal shop's CNC operations by programming, setting up, and maintaining milling equipment to assist students in translating designs into precision-machined parts.
+Worked collaboratively with Metal CNC apprentices and Metal CNC Master to uphold rigorous safety and quality standards.

+---

+## Responsibilities

+- Programmed and operated CNC mills for academic, research, and personal projects
+- Developed CAM toolpaths and optimized machining strategies in Fusion 360
+- Performed preventative maintenance and equipment diagnostics
+- Provided technical mentorship on fixturing, tooling selection, and machining best practices

+---

-## Accomplishments
+## Key Accomplishments

 - Developed CAM in Fusion 360 for several prototype components, ensuring safe, successful, and accurate machining